crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 The state of the threads is actually "TIMED_WAIT", which VisualVM displays as sleeping.

-### Power of JVM instrumentation
+## Power of JVM instrumentation
+*(if you only knew the power... of the Dark Side.)*

 As you can see, the JVM provides an enormous amount of information regarding internal state of the JVM and the threads running within it.

-The advantage of using
-Java as a server side software language can not be understated.
+Star Wars references aside, the advantage of using Java as a server side software language can not be understated.
 There has never been a language with this much power while at the same time